All About Cold Frames

 In the spring, many gardeners are anxious to get out and start planting to get an early crop.
-In the fall, cooler temperatures signify an end to the harvest of many vegetables in the garden.
+In the fall, cooler temperatures signal the end of the harvest for many vegetables in the garden.
 However, if you use cold frames, you can extend the growing season.
-These simple structures allow you to start earlier and continue to garden and harvest fresh produce later even when temperatures are cooler.
+These simple structures allow you to start earlier and continue to garden and harvest fresh produce later, even when temperatures are cooler.

 What is a Cold Frame?

 A cold frame is a raised bottomless box with clear covers that acts much like a small greenhouse.
 These structures protect plants from wind, rain, snow, ice, and cool temperatures.
 The ground and frame of the cold frame are heated by the sun during the day and radiate that heat during the night, keeping the inside warmer.
-They are used to extend the growing season by two to four weeks in both the fall and the spring, allowing you to start plants outdoors sooner and continue to grow plants later in the growing season.
+They are used to extend the growing season by two to four weeks in both the fall and the spring, allowing you to start plants outdoors earlier and continue growing them later in the season.

 Hotbeds are similar structures used to extend the growing season, but they rely on external or active heat sources, like electric heating cables, rather than solar heating.